IBM/AI-on-Power-Level3/docs/Lab3/lab3-hands-on-guide.md

      ---
      ![image](https://github.com/user-attachments/assets/395d95b2-bd4f-4163-980a-536acf9c4877)
      ---

+6. Use the deployment resource to restart the pods.

-     !!! note "ConfigMap update does not restart pods"
+   !!! note "ConfigMap update does not restart pods automatically"

-        The existing pod won't see the changes right away as changing values of a ConfigMap doesn't cause a deployment (and hence pod) to restart.
+       The existing pod won't see the ConfigMap changes right away as changing values of a ConfigMap doesn't cause a deployment (and hence pod) to restart automatically.
 It needs to be done manually.

-7. Let's go to the deployment view.
+7. Navigate to the deployment view.
 Click **Topology**, then click "**D lab1-demo**" part of the application icon, which will open up the deployment details pane (on the right hand side of the browser window).
 Click "**D lab1-demo**" in that pane which will then open up the deployment details view for lab1-demo deployment.
    ![image](https://github.com/user-attachments/assets/c1c50473-0673-48e9-a2b8-54611fd67ead)

-8. Click **Actions** and select **Restart rollout**.
+9. Click **Actions** and select **Restart rollout**.
 This will restart the deployment which results in re-deployment of the pod.
 This ensure the pod will now see the new ConfigMap changes.
    ![image](https://github.com/user-attachments/assets/51476c1a-52a2-4fbe-ae28-9dca9348ac4f)

 10. Click on **Pods** tab, where you will see a new pod instantiated.
 The new pod will download the model and then start it.
 Since the configmap points to granite code model, it will be downloaded from HuggingFace and then started.
 When that happens the new pod's status will change to Running and the existing pod will be terminated.